Air testing in schools and office buildings is required to verify indoor air quality and troubleshoot ventilation problems.

 Lack of fresh air.
 Poor air can be the result of high levels of carbon dioxide, carbon monoxide, or radon in the air.

-In addition to short-term exposure to airborne contaminants, long-term exposure to lead (either through paint dust or water), asbestos or second-hand tobacco smoke can pose a variety of serious health effects including lung disease, asthma, bronchitis, decreased lung function or other respiratory problems
+In addition to short-term exposure to airborne contaminants, long-term exposure to lead (either through paint dust or water), asbestos, and second-hand tobacco smoke can pose a variety of serious health effects including lung disease, asthma, bronchitis, decreased lung function or other respiratory problems.

 Exposure to lead can be especially problematic.
 It can cause serious damage to the brain, kidneys, nervous system, and red blood cells.
 Children are particularly vulnerable.
 Lead exposure in children can result in delays in physical development, lower IQ levels, shorter attention spans, and an increase in behavioral problems.

-High levels of carbon dioxide (CO2) have been found to positively correlate with increased student sickness and absenteeism.
+Indoor air quality and CO2 research continue to be prevalent as their results have led to a positive correlation between increased student sickness and absenteeism.
 In addition, studies have shown that high levels of carbon dioxide in enclosed areas reduce the amount of oxygen to the brain, resulting in drowsiness and poor student performance.

 Sick Building Syndrome